pilillo/gilberto/README.md

-  -t, --to date                   End of the time interval -r, --repository target         Target folder or endpoint of the repository -c, --code-config-path path     Path of the file containing the checks to instruct the validator
+  -t, --to date                   End of the time interval -r, --repository target         Target folder or endpoint of the repository -c, --code-config-path path     Path of the file containing the checks to instruct the validator -p, --partition-by columns      Columns to use to partition the resulting dataframe
 ```

 Here an example check file `checks.gibo`: